aman5319/BirdsClassification/README.md

 Birds.zip file contains 10 CSV files of different birds.
 With each CSV file having the image URL of the birds.

+Till now only First step of IndianBirdsClassifier.ipynb has been replicated and more updates are on the way